 The gay Pride Parade in Santiago is pretty big and has been going strong since 1999.
 It's called the Marcha del Orgullo and takes place on the last Saturday in June.

 In November we have another annual parade called Open Mind Fest, which is one big electronic street party, sponsored by Movilh.

 The Mister Gay Chile event is another big deal for us, especially when Pablo Salvador won the International Mr Gay Competition in 2009.
-This year’s Chilean representative for the Mr Gay World competition in Spain was Juan Pedro Pavez Bohle, but sadly he lost to Mr Gay Philippines.
+One of my favourite contestants was the 2017 Mr Chile – Juan Pedro Pavez Bohle…although he lost in the final to Mr Gay Philippines, he remains my hero!

 Where would you take a date for a romantic dinner in Santiago?